"The free consent of the horse gives better results than any remedies through which we try to constrain him." — Salomon de la Broue

 2006 Red Dun ApHC Mare

 Pumpkin had a good start in life, and was well cared for.
-She was started under saddle by a professional for sixty days then sent back to her owner where she turned into a pasture ornament.
-The goal was to breed her eventually, but that never came about or she never took.
-I'm unclear as to why they never bred her, but regardless I'm happy they didn't and I was able to take her home.
+She was started under saddle by a professional for sixty days then sent back to her owner where she was turned out to pasture.
+The goal was to breed her eventually, but that never came about.
+Eventually their breeding program changed directions and they were in search of a new home for miss Pumpkin.

 The day we tried her out she hadn't been ridden in many years, straight out of the pasture she took good care of my novice rider husband and performed at her best.
 I knew right then and there that she was a keeper.

-Fast forward a few years and I'm still just as happy with her, however I was surprised to find this "easy horse" with no bad history actually had a lot to teach me.
+Later I discovered just how much Pumpkin had to teach me, despite being an "easy" "lesson" kind of horse.
 She's taken me on quite the journey, while at the same time being a willing trail mount for novice riders and a horse for my advanced students.

-Pumpkin is a very quick learner, with an amazing ability to retain lessons, but if you try and force her you will find an entirely different kind of horse on your hands.
-Stubborn, dense, inflexible, and irritable are the words I used to describe Pumpkin with when ever she was asked to work.
-I've watched a total transformation happen as her true potential is being unlocked through patient and positive training methods, as well as body work that has found hidden pain causes.
+Pumpkin is a very quick learner, with an amazing ability to retain any training, but if you try and force her you will find an entirely different kind of horse on your hands.
+All the "negative" words you can think of might apply.
+Stubborn, dense, inflexible, and irritable are the words I used to describe Pumpkin with when ever she was asked to do something she didn't want to.
+At first I resisted the lessons she had to teach me about horses who respond unwillingly in this way, but as I've humbled myself and given her a choice I've watched a total transformation happen in our relationship.
+Her true potential has been unlocked through patient and positive training methods.

 Blues Candy Bar aka "Candy"